ColinEberhardt/d3fc-technical-indicator/README.md

 *exponentialMovingAverage*.**period**([*size*])

 Get/set the period of the exponential moving average calculation performed by the generator.
-Defaults to 9.
+Can be specified as a number, or as a function of the supplied array of data.
+Defaults to `() => 9`.

 *exponentialMovingAverage*(*data*)